gniewomir/nestjs-oauth-authorization-server/src/infrastructure/domain-repositories/ADD.md

-# Technical Design Document—Domain Repositories
+# Architecture Design Document—Domain Repositories

 ## Vocabulary
 * `persistence` any way of preserving state of the application, which will typically mean a database, but is not limited to it.
 It can be other REST API, filesystem, etc.